-Wait Any Command (GW) Properties:Rx Command
+Wait Any Command (GW) Properties: Rx Command

 This page specifies the parameters of a received MGCP command.
-See Rx Command Page on page D-4.
+See Rx Command Page in Appendix D.

-Wait Any Command (GW) Properties:Tx Response
+Wait Any Command (GW) Properties: Tx Response

 This page specifies the generated response message following the receiving of a MGCP command.
-See Tx Response Page on page D-4.
+See Tx Response Page in Appendix D.